Cape mayor gives COVID-19 update, talks budget impact

 information to our community

-Cape Girardeau Mayor Bob Fox said the State of Missouri is working at getting medical equipment for areas that have been affected by the new coronavirus, and cost-saving measures will have to be found to deal with the city's budget, which will take a hit because of the outbreak.
+Cape Girardeau Mayor Bob Fox said the State of Missouri is working at getting medical equipment for areas that have been affected by the new coronavirus, and cost-saving measures will have to be found to deal with the citys budget, which will take a hit because of the outbreak.

 Fox spoke with the Southeast Missourian on Sunday evening following his weekly call with other Missouri mayors and Gov. Mike Parson.